cardstack/cardstack-documentation/guides/concepts/routing.md

+In Cardstack, a user's journey through a UI is reflected in the browser's url and the data that is fetched at each segment.

+For example, when someone visits `http://localhost:4200/articles/ten-reasons-love-cardstack`, it has a direct effect on which visual components are used and the information sent in a GET request.

+But how are those URLs made?
+What determines the data to fetch?
+What should happen if there are nested routes?
+And what should the user see?
+In this section, we will cover the basics of Routing and how Cards handle their data.

+## Routing features

+Since Cardstack's tools cover the full stack, the routing system offers some major benefits:

+- **Sharing:** Each Card defines the Routes that it supports, so Cards can be moved around and used in new projects.
+They bring their route functionality with them, and they continue to work inside any new context.
+- **Nesting:** Cards and their routes can be nested, like `/articles/my-article-title/authors`
+- **Data fetching:** The URL of a nested route is automatically transformed into the right API requests to make
+- **Data display:** Data retrieved becomes available as `content` in a Card's template
+- **Namespaced Query Parameters:** Query Parameters are namespaced by cards, so we don't need to worry about collisions if we are using someone else's Open Sourced Card or working on a massive project.
+For example, we could reuse "tag" as a query parameter throughout different Cards: `/articles/my-article-title/authors?articles[tag]=recent&authors[tag]=guest`.
+- **Flexibility:** Since routing belongs to individual Cards, a project's file structure is decoupled from its routing.
+Refactors and code sharing become easier.
+- **Speed:** relationship serialization, traversal, and filtering are done server-side.
+In one request, your Cards get the data they need.
+- **Low overhead:** we get to skip a bunch of steps when creating a new Route, compared to the typical web developer experience.
+For example, a typical Ember app would require that you write `model` hooks, create new Route files, and modify the Router.
+None of that is needed in Cardstack.

+## Types of Routing Cards

-The idea is that a card can define a series of routes that it supports, and that the routes can cascade, such that if a card's router routes a path to a particular card, that card can then in turn route to another card.
-We use the term "routing-card" for a card that has a router.
-And specifically the top level routing card is called the "application card".
+A Card can define a series of routes that it supports, and that the routes can cascade, such that if a Card's router routes a path to a particular Card, that Card can then in turn route to another Card.
+The job of the Router is to determine which Cards live at which Route.

+We use the term "routing-card" to describe a Card that has a router.

+The "application-card" is a top level routing Card.

-## Application Cards
+### Application Cards

 Each Cardstack application has an "application card" that is the top level routing card for the cardstack application.
 Any card can serve as the application card in the cardstack application.
 If no application card is specified, the hub uses a default, "Getting Started", application card.
-Additionally if the application card does not specify a router the hub provides a default router (`@cardstack/routing/cardstack/default-router`) that includes a static mapping route and a vanity URL of "/" to the application card itself.
+Additionally, if the application card does not specify a router, the hub provides a default router (`@cardstack/routing/cardstack/default-router`) that includes a static mapping route and a vanity URL of "/" to the application card itself.

+#### Creating an application card

 Cardstack applications can specify their application cards in the `plugin-configs/@cardstack-hub` configuration.
 Note that the default application card leverages the default router.

 Consider the following example for Acme Corp's HR application (Note that we use the term "Cardstack Application", when in fact a Cardstack application is really just another card.
 Consider "Cardstack Application" as the top level npm module in your project):